 Once ready click Save all transactions and Sharesight will begin building your portfolio.
 You’ll see a number of green rows of data layering on top of one another.
 Any errors that do appear can be dealt with on this page, ignored, or handled once inside your new portfolio.
 In other words, should any of your holdings not flow through to Sharesight automatically, we’ll flag those, but still set up your portfolio based on the trades that did come through successfully.

 And that’s it!
 The page will refresh and you’ll be taken into your new portfolio.
 And just like Sharesight does for any holding, we’ll auto-populate all subsequent dividends and corporate actions.

 We're thrilled about this new feature and we can't wait to get your feedback.
 We think this will help investors of all kinds and the professionals who look after their portfolios.
 The faster and easier you can get your data to work in Sharesight, the quicker you can make better investment and tax decisions.
 We've always made it our mission to cut down on the admin time spent on portfolios.
 We think Broker Import represents an exponential leap forward.

 It’s still beta.
 There is only so much testing we can do.
 This feature will be only be optimised after you give it a go and send us your feedback.

-Broker Import will only bring in your historical trades.
-You will still need to use our contract note feature for auto-recording future buys and sells.
+- Broker Import will only bring in your historical trades.
+You will still need to use our Trade Confirmation Emails feature for auto-recording future buys and sells.